yesnault/PlayStartApp/README.md

-# Play20StartApp
+# PlayStartApp

-This is a sample application using Play Framework (See tags https://github.com/yesnault/Play20StartApp/tags for download)
+This is a sample application using Play Framework (See tags https://github.com/yesnault/PlayStartApp/tags for download)

 ## Features
 * Sign Up